Last Updated on

 With no annual fee, an incredible balance transfer rate, and a low purchase interest rate of 12.99%, the MBNA True Line® Mastercard® is a solid choice for those looking for a place to park and pay off their balance quickly.
 It’s especially enticing with the 0% promotional annual interest rate for 10 months on balance transfers completed within 90 days of account opening, with a fee of 3% of the amount transferred (minimum fee of $7.50).
 After that, the interest rate (APR) on transferred balances will be 12.99%.

 Scotiabank Value® Visa* Card

 One of the few cards on this list that carries an annual fee, the Scotiabank Value® Visa* Card is enticing because it offers an extremely low 0.99% introductory rate for 6 months on balance transfers.
-After that, it reverts to the regular rate at 12.99% & annual fee of $29– still a low-interest rate by industry standards.
+After that, it reverts to the regular rate at 12.99% and a measly annual fee of $29– both low by industry standards.
 However, if you miss your mark and fail to pay off all of your transferred debt, it will accumulate interest at a much more attractive rate than with many other cards.

 Tangerine Money-Back MasterCard